oitee/oitee.github.io/_posts/2022-01-09-recurse-center-week-one.md

 We had two meet-and-greet sessions during the first week.
 We were randomly assigned Zoom breakout rooms in groups of 2, 3 and 4, where we got a chance to say hi and interact with fellow Recursers.
 In addition to the meet-and-greets, there is a coffee-chat bot, which, should you opt-in, randomly matches you with your fellow Recursers, for a quick coffee-chat.

-### Introuctions to Fellow Recursers
+### Introductions to Fellow Recursers

 On the third day, every Recurser and facilitator gave a one minute introduction of themselves.
 We mentioned our name, where we come from, our preferred pronouns and what we want to do during our time at the Recurse Center.
 The **diversity of the cohort really showed during this session**.
 Recursers' interests varied from wanting to learn full-stack development, deep-dive in multi-player game development to wanting to build programs that can do magic tricks, and explore the fundamentals of computer systems!

-Also, Recursers who are part of the Winter 1 batch (November 1, 2021 – Februrary 11, 2022), were encouraged to share a piece of advice about their time at the retreat.
-Here are some common advice shared by many Recursers: find the right balance between focussing on your own projects and engaging in different events; experiment with new things; do stuff you enjoy; do not hesitate to quit projects you do not like; flailing is fine but flailing alone isn't; pair as often as you can.
+Also, Recursers who are part of the Winter 1 batch (November 1, 2021 – February 11, 2022), were encouraged to share a piece of advice about their time at the retreat.
+Here are some common advice shared by many Recursers: find the right balance between focusing on your own projects and engaging in different events; experiment with new things; do stuff you enjoy; do not hesitate to quit projects you do not like; flailing is fine but flailing alone isn't; pair as often as you can.

 ### Pairing Workshop